terdelyi/terdelyicouk/content/posts/dont-be-ok-with-spaghetti-code.md

 If you’re logging bugs in JIRA or any ticketing software you should be able to generate a report on these issues could be resolved by rewriting the code from scratch, rather than seeking ways to patch them.
 What's even more frustrating is that sometimes you could spend considerably more time in reproducing bugs than actually fixing them.

 Let’s look at another example: have you ever felt like there’s a ghost in the machine?
 Things happen, and you cannot explain where or why?
 Well, good news, you might have an argument.
 Inconsistency is the enemy of both developer and business.
-When all parties understand this, you can make a deal: start with small steps.
+When all parties understand this, you can make a deal: **start with small steps**.
 For an example allocate 10% of the main development time to maintenance, then slowly make it a habit and part of your software development process.
 The same argument applies for writing tests.
 Without tests, you can only assume that your code works, but you don’t have any written proof.

 Sadly, this cycle is pretty much never-ending.
 You might think when finally everything is refactored you can sit back and relax.
 Of course, your application will continue to generate profit without any further modifications, and you may never need to add new features again.
 However, eventually, it will be old, obsolete and deprecated.
 As technology rapidly evolves, it’s gradually losing support from the language its written in.
 Or that third party code (aka dependency) you added to save time will be outdated without a replacement.
 Then your users will start looking for quicker and more efficient alternatives, and your business will start to lose money.